How Bottom-Up Feedback & Leadership Drive a Better Workplace: A Hands-On Guide

 In recent years, two different top-down leadership styles have emerged from management circles.
 One school leans toward the more traditional top-down approach, which prefers giving clear directions and having organizational hierarchies.
 The other approaches top-down methods with flat hierarchies to make the path to decisions and implementation shorter.

 The advantages of this are that decisions occur quicker and can be tailored to company goals.
-But at the same time, there is the risk that orders “from above” can meet resistance from employees.
+But at the same time, there is the risk that orders “from above” can meet resistance from employees or not address their needs.
 This occurs even more often when the new directives cause significant changes in the workplace, forcing employees to abandon the work methods that they themselves had developed, and adapt to new working expectations.

 Misinterpretation and Missing Motivation: Problems of Top-Down Leadership